 I’ve grown up in Dubai – in the part that is now called “Old Dubai” (Karama, Bur Dubai, Deira etc).
 Not many new expats venture forth past the glitzy lights of “new Dubai” (Dubai Marina, Jumeirah Beach Residences, south Sheikh Zayed Road etc), but there are many treasures to be found in the areas near, and in the vicinity of, the Creek.
 Many food treasures, among other things.

 Cut to a few years ago.
 Two food bloggers brought together the rest into a consortium eventually christened Fooderati Arabia.
 And one of those founders, Arva Ahmed, already a champion of authentic eats in old Dubai had another idea: food tours.

 I was one who attended a beta tour last year and stuffed myself silly.
 I didn’t review it or blog about it then, as I believed it would be unfair to comment on a developing venture.
 And this year, Frying Fan Food Adventures was officially launched.
-I didn’t attend until April 2013, where I went for the “Arabian Pilgrimage” tour with John and his family who were visiting Dubai.
+I didn’t attend until April 2013, where I went for the “Arabian Pilgrimage” tour.

 Arva takes no more than eight people on her tour at a time – adding a certain intimacy within the group.
 We are taken to 5-6 different restaurants, where she explains a little more about the food as well and orders what she thinks we need to try.
 There’s not just information about the food but on how it’s prepared, the history of the country it’s from and so much more.
 Tours last anywhere between 3.5-4.5 hours and I didn’t find it rigorous at all.
 Quite a lot of time is spent eating and watching experts create amazing food.
 In addition, so many of these places are off the beaten track, so you do end up trying places you wouldn’t otherwise.
 It also helps that the food she has hand-picked for her guests is delicious.